NiGhTTraX/mugshot/DOCS.md

 yarn add -D mugshot
 ```

 Depending on how you want to take screenshots, you'll need a [`Screenshotter`](./docs/interfaces/screenshotter.html) implementation.
-Mugshot bundles a [`BrowserScreenshotter`](./docs/classes/browserscreenshotter.html) that you can use with Webdriver compatible browsers.
-Each browser might need an adapter that translates its API to the interface that Mugshot expects.
+Mugshot bundles a [`WebdriverScreenshotter`](./docs/classes/webdriverscreenshotter.html) that you can use with Webdriver compatible clients e.g. [Selenium](https://selenium.dev/) or [Appium](http://appium.io/).
+Each client might need an adapter that translates its API to the interface that Mugshot expects.
 The following adapters are available:

 Package | Version
 --------|--------
 [@mugshot/webdriverio](./packages/webdriverio) | ![npm](https://img.shields.io/npm/v/@mugshot/webdriverio.svg)
 [@mugshot/puppeteer](./packages/puppeteer) | ![npm](https://img.shields.io/npm/v/@mugshot/puppeteer.svg)

-If none of the provided adapters suit you, you can just roll your own by implementing the [`Browser` interface](./docs/interfaces/browser.html).
+If none of the provided adapters suit you, you can just roll your own by implementing the [`Webdriver` interface](./docs/interfaces/webdriver.html).
 To validate your implementation you can use the [contract tests package](./packages/contracts).

 ## How to read these docs